- The Story So Far -

 The resulting album we named "Flight Commander Solitude and The Snake."
 I must confess the title referred to Mark and myself - Mark spent a lot of time on his own, and I used to have this cool snakeskin shirt, so a mate of mine started calling me "snake" as a joke.

 It was only a couple of months after releasing this album that I got a call from Wayne Hussey, inviting me to audition as guitarist in (what would eventually become) The Mission, so that seemed to be the end of the Flight Commander project.
 However, some years later, after quitting The Mission, I had the itch to revisit this headspace, and did so in 1992 by getting back with Mark and recording "A Room Full Of This" at my home studio in Sheffield.

 "Room Full" received a mixed reaction - some critics hailing it as a masterpiece, and others hating it.
 The fact is, this album happened at a bad time, as Britain in 1993 was immersed in the house music explosion - which I most certainly was not.
-We followed up with a 4 track CD single which included 3 new pieces, which to date was the last Flight Commander release.
-I hope you'll check out the audio clips on the next couple of pages, and feel free to download full song MP3s from my locker.
+We followed up with a 4 track CD single which included 3 new pieces, which was the last Flight Commander release.